umbrand/brand/doc/preempt_rt.md

 -h400 = dump latency histogram to stdout.
 400 microseconds is the max latency time to track.
 -q = Run the tests quietly and print only a summary on exit.
 ```
-#### Running the tests:
-Follow the instructions [here](http://www.osadl.org/Create-a-latency-plot-from-cyclictest-hi.bash-script-for-latency-plot.0.html) to make a latency plot.